 • Top off the drink with sparkling water.

-1 ounce sparkling water
+1 oz. sparkling water

 • Garnish with a blood orange slice and mint if desired.
 Enjoy!

-Blood orange slices, Mint leaves
+blood orange slices, mint leaves

 Serving: 1drinkCalories: 293kcalCarbohydrates: 26gProtein: 0.3gFat: 0.1gSaturated Fat: 0.01gPolyunsaturated Fat: 0.02gMonounsaturated Fat: 0.01gSodium: 24mgPotassium: 110mgFiber: 0.2gSugar: 24gVitamin A: 71IUVitamin C: 23mgCalcium: 12mgIron: 1mg